distrochooser/distrochooser/doc/TRANSLATE.md

 The content of all translation files is a JSON dictionary, describing the values.
 The keys inside the dictionary should be kept lower case.

 🚨 All types of translation updates require a restart.

+# Tools inside of /locale

+- `dump.py`: Dumps the english baseline into stdout, e. g. for machine based translation (e. g. pipe into text file `dump.py > raw.txt`).
+The script uses `lang-eng.json` as baseline.
+- `read.py <lang_code>`: Read the file `raw.txt` (created by `dumpy.py` and translated somewhere else) to generate a `lang-<lang_code>.json` file.
+The script uses `lang-eng.json` as baseline.
+- `fixmissing.py <lang_code>`: Prompts missing values of a given `lang_code` for individual translation.
+- `unused-eng.py`: Searchs if a string is most likely unused.
+The script uses `lang-eng.json` as baseline.
+- `unused-others.py`: Searchs if a string is most likely unused in any translation EXCEPT the english baseline.